brightsg/Dubrovnik/Readme.md

 Status
 ======

-Version: 0.0.4 Alpha
+Version: 0.0.5 Alpha

 Production ready: No. But we are actively using and developing Dubrovnik as part of own software development process.
-In particular, we have had some success in generating a complete Obj-C representation of an EntityFramework 6 model.
+In particular, we have had considerable success in generating a complete Obj-C representation of a complex EntityFramework 6 model.

-Dubrovnik is a work in progress and the API is still very mutable.

 Provided examples
 =================